Code-Institute-Submissions/DreamTripTZ/TESTING.md

 - I checked that clicking the filter results button for 'Relaxation', 'Adventure', and 'Education' are working and providing accurete results, matching the Quiz Final Results.
 - I tested each button with multiple clicks to ensure that bug free buttons.

+**Filter Results counter**:

+- I tested the results counter function with various terms to check that the text display would update dynamically.
+- I made sure that the results counter would reset to 0 when clearing the the text input or pressing the 'Clear Text' button option.

 ### Additional Features for Testing

 #### Navigation Features